Adnan-Elhammoudi/Maximum-Minimum-Calculator-using-verilog/README.md

 # Maximum-Minimum-Calculator-using-verilog

-this assignment requested to design a HLSM for a digital system that receives three 3- bit unsigned numbers (i.e. Xin, Yin, and Zin) and produces two 3-bit outputs that represent the maximum and the minimum of the three inputs.
+HLSM design for a digital system that receives three 3- bit unsigned numbers (i.e. Xin, Yin, and Zin) and produces two 3-bit outputs that represent the maximum and the minimum of the three inputs.